ryanezil/amqstreams-argocd/README.md

 1. Create two ArgoCD projects: DEV and TEST.

-    The following commands create two new projects with the same configuration as the 'default' project.
+    The following commands create two new projects with the same configuration used for the 'default' Argo CD project.

     **DEV environment**